libreisaac/nvim-config/readme.md

-# Nvim Configuration
+# Neovim Configuration

-This repository contains an nvim configuration with my own personal preferences.
+This repository contains a Neovim configuration with my own personal preferences.

-The goal is to configure Vim into a full-featured IDE for programming languages (and other structured files) I use frequently:
+The goal is to configure Neovim into a full-featured IDE for programming languages (and other structured files) I use frequently:
 - Rust (& toml)
 - .NET (& xml)
 - Lua